 Antoni Gaudi is one of the most famous architects that Barcelona has ever seen.
-While walking around the city, you will see some of the work Gaudí created throughout his career.
-If you feel curious already, then you came to the right place.
+While walking around the city, you will inevitably encounter some of the work Gaudí created throughout his career.
+If you’re curious about all things historical and intriguing, then you came to the right place.

-The hero of this story was born in Reus, Tarragona back in June 25th, 1852.
-The youngest of 5 siblings, which only became adults 3 of them.
-Living in his hometown made him love nature in a very profound way, most of all his summers in Mas de la Calderera, the family house for holidays.
+Our story’s hero was born in Reus, Tarragona, on June 25th, 1852.
+He was the youngest of 5 siblings, but only three of them lived to adulthood.
+While growing up in his quaint hometown, Antoni developed a love for nature in a very profound way, especially during his summers in Mas de la Calderera, the family’s holiday home.

-For people wondering about the style Gaudí used during his career, we can say it is a bit complicated.
-Antoni Gaudí loved to experiment with different styles, and therefore, he has various works where people can see the variety of his vision.
+If you’re wondering about the unique style Gaudí used during his career, we can say it’s a bit complicated.
+He loved to experiment with different styles, and that unique sampling is evident through various works that clearly display his vision.

-During his university life, he experimented with a style that was common during the 1870 decade, which was MODERNISM, which he kept practicing and improving.
-Works like “Cemetery Gate,” “University Assemble Hall,” and “Fountain in Plaça Catalunya ” were some of his projects back in the student days.
+During Gaudí’s college days, he experimented with a style that was common during the 1870s decade known as Modernism.
+He made it a habit to continue practicing and improving.
+Works like “Cemetery Gate,” “University Assemble Hall,” and “Fountain in Plaça Catalunya” were some of his earliest projects as a college student.

-During his university life, he started working with and for extraordinary people as well.
-Such as Joan Martorell, Francisco de Paula del Villar Lozano, Leandre Serrallach, and many others.
-These collaborations helped Antoni Gaudí build his style while working with them in critical architectonic projects such as Palacio de Sobrellano designed by Joan Martorell, which later enabled Gaudi to become famous.
+Also while attending university, he began working with and for some of Barcelona’s most affluent people.
+These include Joan Martorell, Francisco de Paula del Villar Lozano, Leandre Serrallach, and many others.
+These collaborations helped Antoni Gaudí define his own style as he worked alongside them on famous architectural projects like the Palacio de Sobrellano designed by Joan Martorell.
+This was the breakthrough project that made Gaudí famous.

-But things didn’t stop there.
-Gaudí kept working for years and years, creating new and vital buildings that nowadays are part of Barcelona’s history.
+But it didn’t stop there.
+Gaudí kept working for years and years, creating new and vital buildings that have become iconic pieces of Barcelona’s history.

-And, before we forget it, Gaudí didn’t only work with architectural projects, there are some minor pieces that people can see while walking through Barcelona’s streets, like lampposts, furniture, and even an elevator!!!!.
+And, before we forget, it’s worth mentioning that Gaudí didn’t just work with architectural projects; there are some minor pieces that visitors can enjoy while walking through Barcelona’s streets, including lampposts, furniture, and even an elevator in Casa Batlló!!!!

-All of these artworks were made by the sui generis style that Gaudí had.
-That means that everything he made, had a unique touch that only he could deliver.
+All of these pieces were crafted with Gaudí’s iconic sui generis style.
+In other words, everything he made had a unique touch that only he could deliver.

-Even though we are talking a lot about Barcelona, Antoni Gaudí made such an impact that his works can be seen in other places such as Mataró, Astorga, and León leaving a legacy that gives us now the chance to see, whom most people think is, one of the greatest Spanish architects ever lived.
+While the spotlight is on Barcelona, Antoni Gaudí made such an impact that his works can be seen in many other places, including Mataró, Astorga, and León!
+His lasting legacy offers the chance for us to experience who many consider being one of the greatest Spanish architects who ever lived.

-But, to be fair, most pieces of his work can be found in Barcelona, alongside his Magnum Opus, La Sagrada Familia.
-The Sagrada Familia Basilica is not a hundred percent Gaudi´s work, as he died during the building process, other architects were involved and still are.
-Important names like Catalonian Josep Maria Subirachs and Japanese Etsuro Sotoo are on the list of genius minds that left their legacy in the church.
-Yet, it is worth remembering that most of the work came from his mind, and it’s the purest representation of what his evolution as an architect looked like.
+But, to be fair, most of his pieces remain in Barcelona, alongside his Magnum Opus, La Sagrada Familia.
+Technically, the Sagrada Familia Basilica is not entirely Gaudi’s work since its construction.
+However, the architects who have been involved in the project (even to this day) continue to follow his plans precisely.
+This includes architectural legends like Catalonian Josep Maria Subirachs, and Japanese architect Etsuro Sotoo, along with several other genius minds who left their legacy in the church’s construction.
+Still, it’s worth remembering that most of the work came from his mind, and it’s the purest representation of what his evolution as an architect looked like.

-But, there’s also another place that Antoni Gaudí created and is considered one of the most important places in Barcelona as well, Park Güell, one of the most impressive Gaudi architectonic works.
-I must say it looks like a fairy tale place.
+There’s also another place that Antoni Gaudí created and is considered one of the most important districts in Barcelona.
+Park Güell, is one of the most impressive Gaudi architectural works.
+I have to say, it really does look like something from a fairy tale.

-We already said that most of his work is in the city of Barcelona, but we can find some of his art in other places, let’s say even provinces!
+As we discussed, most of his work is in the city of Barcelona, but we can find some of his art in other places, including many provinces.